Writer Aki Kamozawa and H. Alexander Talbot of Ideas in Food - Biography

-Aki Kamozawa and Alex Talbot, the duo behind Ideas in Food, met in the kitchen of Clio in Boston in 1997, and they’ve been cooking and brainstorming together ever since.
-Kamozawa and Talbot care about the explanations behind cuisine; they specialize in sharing creative techniques with chefs, cooks, restaurants, food service companies, and even home cooks—clarifying both the why and the how of expressing oneself through food.
-And though they tend to focus on modern ingredients, equipment, and innovative approaches to food, they remain grounded in the fundamentals of technique and a deep appreciation for ingredients.
+Aki Kamozawa and Alex Talbot, the duo behind Ideas in Food, met in the kitchen of Clio in Boston in 1997, and have been cooking and brainstorming together ever since.
+Kamozawa and Talbot care about the explanations behind cuisine.
+They specialize in sharing creative techniques with the culinary community—clarifying both why and how to express oneself through food.
+And though they tend to focus on modern ingredients, equipment, and innovative approaches, they remain grounded in the fundamentals of technique and a deep appreciation for ingredients.

-Before it reached its current status, Ideas in Food began as a blog in December 2004.
-Originally a digital notebook to record the couple’s work in their kitchen, it evolved into a clearinghouse for ideas gleaned from various sources: restaurants, blogs, books, people, and the interactions and accidents of everyday life—all of it relating back to the kitchen.
-And though it began relatively under the radar, the blog’s cult-like professional following has evolved over the years into widespread popularity.
+Before it reached its current status, Ideas in Food began in December 2004 as an under-the-radar blog.
+Originally a digital notebook to record the couple’s work, it evolved into a clearinghouse for ideas gleaned from restaurants, blogs, books, people, and the interactions and accidents of everyday life.
+The blog now has a cult-like professional following.